 There are different ways to define depression, and no two people diagnosed with it share the exact same experience.
 In order to qualify for VA disability benefits, however, you must prove your depression is related to your military service.
 VA disability rates for depression vary based on the severity of your symptoms and how depression affects your daily life.

 Since most experts believe your genes combined with stressful life events can cause depression, veterans are especially vulnerable.
 Since military personnel often face traumatic events during active service, they’re presumably more likely to struggle with depression than civilians.
-In fact, the VA estimates that 1 in 3 veterans visiting primary care clinics in 2008 reportedly had depressive symptoms.
+In fact, the VA estimates that 1 in 3 veterans visiting primary care clinics reportedly had depressive symptoms.
 Within that depressed group, 1 in 5 showed symptoms severe enough to warrant an immediate medical evaluation for major depression.
-And another 15-20% were diagnosed with major depression, which requires treatment either with psychotherapy or antidepressant medication.
+And VA doctors diagnosed another 15-20% with major depression, which requires treatment either with psychotherapy or antidepressant medication.

 What Formula Determines VA Disability Rates for Depression?

 The VA disability rates for depression are determined using a “General Rating Formula for Mental Disorders.”
 This category includes a scale of how severely your depression affects or impairs your daily ability to function.
 The assigned VA disability rates for depression may be 0%, 10%, 30%, 50%, 70%, or 100%.
 For veterans that cannot work or function socially at all, VA disability rates for depression will usually be 100%.
-Even if you’re formally diagnosed with depression by your healthcare provider, the VA can still assign a 0% disability rating.
+Even if your healthcare provider formally diagnoses you with depression, the VA can still assign a 0% disability rating.
 This means that even though you have depressive symptoms, you’re able to function day-to-day without impairment.
 While a 0% rating may not qualify for disability benefits, your health care’s still covered because your depression is service-connected.

 VA Disability Rates for Depression Can Vary By Individual Diagnosis